sotrh/learn-wgpu/docs/showcase/alignment/README.md

 Normally alignment is the same as size.
 Exceptions are vec3, structs and arrays.

-A vec3 ist padded to be a vec4 which means it behaves as if it was a vec4 just that the last entry is not used.
+A vec3 is padded to be a vec4 which means it behaves as if it was a vec4 just that the last entry is not used.

 `{i,u,b}vec` is shorthand for `ivec`, `uvec`, `bvec` so a vector of `int` or `uint` or `bool`.
 A `vec` is a vec of `float`.